 I didn’t know that the golf course scenario I was imagining was actually sudden cardiac arrest, which is, of course, NOT a heart attack.
 So when a man with the letters M.D. after his name confidently misdiagnosed me in mid-heart attack in the Emergency Department, adding that I was “in the right demographic for acid reflux” before sending me home, I believed him.

 And really, how could I be having a heart attack when I was able to walk, talk, remain conscious, drive, go to work, fly to Ottawa for my mother’s 80th birthday – all while suffering increasingly debilitating symptoms of what I now believed was simply indigestion?
-No way was I going to go back to Emergency to make a fuss over a case of indigestion when those identical symptoms of central chest pain, nausea, sweating and pain down my left arm kept returning!
+No way was I going back to Emergency to make a fuss over a case of indigestion when those identical symptoms of central chest pain, nausea, sweating and pain down my left arm kept returning!
 Even though I am fully aware that “pain down my left arm” is NOT a symptom of indigestion, I was in full-blown denial by then – helped in no small measure by that über-confident doc in Emerg.

-Here’s another denial example: I was recently sent an advance copy of a new book for the purpose of providing a review for the book’s cover.
-It was written by a heart patient who said that she smoked two packs a day for over 30 years before her cardiac event – yet by her own description was the most surprised woman in her hospital when finally diagnosed.
+Here’s another denial example: I was recently sent an advance copy of a new book for the purpose of providing a review for the book.
+It was written by a heart patient who wrote that she smoked two packs a day for over 30 years before her cardiac event – yet by her own description was the most surprised woman in her hospital when finally diagnosed.
 Surprised!?
 Clearly, many of us appear to be delusional when it comes to assessing our own cardiac risk factors (like smoking) which dramatically increase the likelihood of experiencing a cardiac event, as well as evaluating severe symptoms while we are having it.

 In fact, so far I’ve never encountered a single heart patient who has ever said to me: “Yep, I knew it!
 I’ve been expecting this heart attack for years!”